 Hiring an Employment Law Attorney

-As a small business owner, you will most likely need to terminate employees from time to time.
+As a small-business owner, you may need to terminate employees from time to time.
 Whether you need to fire or lay off an employee, it's important that you abide by applicable employment laws.
-In order to make sure that your employee termination policies and practices are in compliance with federal and state laws, you should consult with an employment law attorney in your area.
+To ensure that your employee termination policies and practices comply with federal and state laws, consult an employment law attorney in your area.

 Learn About Employment Termination